rbrt-weiler/xmc-nbi-genericnbiclient-go/README.md

 ## Compiling

 Use `go run GenericNbiClient.go` to run the tool directly or `go build GenericNbiClient.go` to compile a binary.
+Prebuilt binaries may be available as artifacts from [the GitLab CI/CD pipeline](https://gitlab.com/rbrt-weiler/xmc-nbi-genericnbiclient-go/pipelines) for tagged releases.

 Tested with go1.13.